The Best Tips for Raising a Kitten

 The first question to ask the person you’re adopting the kitten from is what food your kitten is used to eating.
 Make sure you have some of that food (at least a two week supply) as you don’t want to change foods abruptly as that could lead to gastrointestinal upsets.
 Some fosters (such as myself) feed a variety of foods during the kittens stay.
 I feel that gives the kitten a better chance to adjust to a new diet when he goes home.

 When you bring your kitten home, feed the normal food for several days as the kitten adjusts to his new home.
 Then, if you have a food you’d prefer to feed, begin gradually introducing that food.
-For example, my cats eat The Honest Kitchen’s Grace.
-I add one teaspoon of Grace to the kittens’ food per meal.
+For example, my cats eat The Honest Kitchen’s Grain Free Turkey Recipe.
+I add one teaspoon of the dehydrated formula to the kittens’ food per meal.
 Just a teaspoon dropped to the side of the other food.
 After several days like that, then I’ll add two teaspoons.
-When I know the Grace is being consumed, then I’ll start decreasing the old food.
-Over a two week period I’ll continue this until I can eliminate the old food.
+When I know the dehydrated formula is being consumed, then I’ll start decreasing the old food.
+Over a two week period, I’ll continue this until I can eliminate the old food.

 If you see any signs of gastrointestinal upsets (vomiting or soft stools) then stop any changes until everything goes back to normal.
 Then make any future changes more slowly so the body can adjust.